Ryan McMahon (singer-songwriter): Recording

+In November 2023, McMahon's 7th full-length album "Live Now" arrived, spawning 5 singles after 'One More Fire,' including 'Lost & Found', 'Feed Your Mind', 'A Song Can Change Your Mind', Sometimes Life's Amazing' & 'Driveway.'

+To date, Live Now stands as McMahon's most successful solo release, leading to tours supporting the Guess Who's Burton Cummings as well as Tom Cochrane.

+During 2025, McMahon released a series of singles, including "Used to Be You" (Produced by Jordan Pritchett), as well as "Memoir" & "There She Is"; co-productions with 2x Juno Award Winner Steve Dawson & his 'Henhouse Pop-Up' gang, consisting of Jeremy Holmes on bass, Darryl Havers on organ & piano, Liam MacDonald on drums, and Dawson on electric guitars & pedal steel.

+The singles will likely be featured on a future record, with a release date yet-to-be-determined.

 Touring

 McMahon tours as a solo artist and as a member of the lion the bear the fox.
 As a solo artist, McMahon has opened for and shared the stage with artists including Carole Pope, Valdy, Wil, Dayna Manning, Craig Cardiff, Lisa Loeb, Mother Mother and Nickelback.
 Touring with the lion the bear the fox, McMahon has shared the stage with and opened for artists such as Kim Mitchell, Lee Harvey Osmond, Elliott Brood, and The Steel Wheels.
 McMahon has described his performances as "Bruce Springsteen fighting Steve Earle with Eddie Vedder refereeing."

 Lion Bear Fox

 The band formed after McMahon and two Vancouver-based singer-songwriters, Cory Woodward and Christopher Arruda, went on tour together as solo artists.
 The three men — who have three decades of experience between them — were friends before the tour, and they had intended to support one another's acts as separate artists.
 As the tour went on, they began to appear on stage with one another during live shows.

 The band, which was a Top 20 Finalist in The Peak 102.7 FM's British Columbia-wide Peak Performance Project, released its debut EP, We'd Be Good Men, 8 October 2013.

 "It’s made me a better person, being around them," says McMahon.
 "They are really, really smart and driven people.
 We each bring something different to the table.
 I have been able to glean some things from them that I wouldn’t have been able to learn on my own all this time.”